Justify My Love: Release and banning

-Upon the video's banning, Madonna decided make it available commercially as a video single, marking the first time an artist had released a single in this format in the United States; it was described as a unprecedented move in the video industry.
-When asked whether she stood to make more money selling the video than airing it on MTV, she answered, "Yeah, so lucky me".
-The video single was released on December 7, 1990 in the United States, with the retail price of $9.98.
+Upon the video's banning, Madonna decided make it available commercially as a video single, marking the first time an artist had released a single in this format in the United States; it was described as an unprecedented move in the video industry.
+When asked whether she stood to make money selling the video than airing it on MTV, she answered, "Yeah, so lucky me."
+The video single was released on December 7, 1990, in the US, with the retail price of $9.98.
 The European version also contained Madonna's performance of "Vogue" at the 1990 MTV Video Music Awards.
 The release peaked at number two on Billboard's Top Music Videos for two weeks, and spent 39 weeks on the chart overall.
-It has been certified four times platinum by the Recording Industry Association of America (RIAA), for shipments of 200,000 units in the United States, and went on to sell over a million copies worldwide, becoming the best selling video single of all time.
+It has been certified four times platinum by the Recording Industry Association of America (RIAA), for shipments of 200,000 units in the US, and went on to sell over a million copies worldwide, becoming the best selling video single of all time.
 In the United Kingdom, the video was given an 18 certificate by the British Board of Film Classification (BBFC), meaning no one under that age could legally buy or see the release.
 It was reported that in Saudi Arabia it was sold at a high price as illegal market porn.
 The music video was included on the greatest hits package Celebration: The Video Collection (2009); the version included was censored with black bars in a scene that contains female nudity.